Grays River in Wahkiakum County, Washington — The American West (Northwest)

 (This link presents many historic photographs of the bridge.)

 The 148-foot Howe truss Grays River Covered Bridge was the first vehicular bridge to span the Grays River.
 The bridge facilitated transportation of dairy and lumber products from western Wahkiakum County to the community of Grays River, and to marketing and shipping centers at Grays Bay on the Columbia River to the southwest.
 It is the oldest covered bridge in Washington State that is a functional part of a public highway system.
 (Submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on April 19, 2018.
-This page originally submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 45 times since then and 2 times this year.
+It was originally submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 92 times since then and 24 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 19, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.